CompositionalIT/SAFE-Dojo/Instructions.md

 ## 2. Add shared code

 In this task, you'll take some validation code which already exists on the backend service and use it within your front-end application.
-By the end of this task, you'll have an understanding of how code can be shared between an F# service and a Fable web application
+By the end of this task, you'll have an understanding of how code can be shared between an F# service and a Fable web application.

 2.1 Navigate to `src/Client/App.fs`.
 Look in the `update` function and examine the `PostcodeChanged` message handler.
 This code runs whenever the user changes the postcode field.

 2.2 Using the `Validation.isValidPostcode` function, implement some validation logic to confirm that the postcode is valid.
 You'll need to update the `ValidationError` field in the model appropriate with either `Some` error or `None`.

-2.3 Observe how the `Validation.isValidPostcode` function is also being used in the back-end as well as the front-end code
+2.3 Observe how the `Validation.isValidPostcode` function is also being used in the back-end as well as the front-end code.

 2.4 Navigate to the web application and try typing in an invalid postcode into the text box.
-Notice how your validation error is now being propagated into the UI
+Notice how your validation error is now being propagated into the UI.

 ## 3. Add map